What is the Food like on a Safari? – Safari Food gives a Taste of Uganda

 Nsenene – Grasshopper – A Crunchy Critter Treat:

-Don’t snub your nose at the Rainy Season Treat of Nsenene – insects, according to scientists, may just become part of our regular diet in the future, but you can try them along with White Ants in Uganda now.
+Don’t snub your nose at the Rainy Season Treat of Nsenene – according to scientists, insects may just become part of our regular diet, but you can try them along with White Ants in Uganda now.

-Local Pubs will serve them, and roadside vendors with large plastic-covered buckets will sell them by the cup, but this is one Ugandan Food that is not served in mid-range or upmarket lodges.
+Local Pubs will serve them, and roadside vendors with large plastic-covered buckets will sell them by the cup, but this is one Ugandan Food that is not done in mid-range or upmarket lodges.

-If you are here in Uganda during the Nsenene Seasons of the year, our driver-guide can arrange for you to have a taste of them.
-They are typically consumed with a drink such as a beer or Waragi Gin, and you might do the same when you try eating them.
+If you are here in Uganda during the Nsenene Seasons of the year, our driver-guide can arrange for you to taste them.
+They are typically consumed with a drink such as a beer or Waragi Gin; you might do the same when you try eating them.
+Read more here.

 Do not laugh, but Europe, the UK, and North America might be eating insects in the future if some have their way.